 We found that vulnerable victims or witnesses were involved in five of the ten cases.
-In four of these cases, the police identified correctly the vulnerability of the victim or witness in the case file.
-In two cases, victims and witnesses were vulnerable because they feared reprisals and intimidation from the defendant; in two cases victims were vulnerable because of their young age.
-In one case the victim was vulnerable through learning difficulties.
+In one of the five cases, the police identified correctly the vulnerability of the victim or witness in the case file.
+In four cases, victims or witnesses were vulnerable because they feared reprisals and intimidation from the defendant.
+In one case, the victim was vulnerable because of their young age.